 White House warns companies to step up cybersecurity

-WASHINGTON, June 3 (Reuters) - The White House warned corporate executives and business leaders on Thursday to step up security measures to protect against ransomware attacks after intrusions at a meatpacking company and an oil pipeline.
+WASHINGTON, June 3 (Reuters) - The White House warned corporate executives and business leaders on Thursday to step up security measures to protect against ransomware attacks after intrusions disrupted operations at a meatpacking company and a southeastern oil pipeline.

-"The number and size of ransomware incidents have increased significantly," read the letter from Anne Neuberger, cybersecurity adviser at the National Security Council.
+There has been a significant hike in the frequency and size of ransomware attacks, Anne Neuberger, cybersecurity adviser at the National Security Council, said in a letter.

-She said strengthening the country's resilience to cyberattacks was one of President Joe Biden's top priorities.
+"The threats are serious and they are increasing.
+We urge you to take these critical steps to protect your organizations and the American public," she added.

-The recent cyberattacks have forced companies to see ransomware as a threat to core business operations and not just data theft that can be recovered.
+The recent cyberattacks have forced companies to see ransomware as a threat to core business operations and not just data theft, as ransomware attacks have shifted from stealing to disrupting operations, she said.

-"To understand your risk, business executives should immediately convene their leadership teams to discuss the ransomware threat and review corporate security posture and business continuity plans to ensure you have the ability to continue or quickly restore operations," Neuberger wrote.
+Strengthening the country's resilience to cyberattacks was one of President Joe Biden's top priorities, she added.

+"The private sector also has a critical responsibility to protect against these threats.
+All organizations must recognize that no company is safe from being targeted by ransomware, regardless of size or location," Neuberger wrote.

-Neuberberger's letter came after a major meatpacking plant resumed U.S. operations on Wednesday after a ransomware attack that disrupted meat production in North American and Australia.
+The letter came after a major meatpacker resumed U.S. operations on Wednesday following a ransomware attack that disrupted meat production in North America and Australia.

-A Russia-linked hacking group that goes by the name of REvil and Sodinokibi was behind the cyberattack against JBS, a source familiar with the matter told Reuters.
+A Russia-linked hacking group that goes by the name of REvil and Sodinokibi was behind the cyberattack against JBS SAJBSS3.SA, a source familiar with the matter told Reuters.

 The cyberattack followed one last month by a group with ties to Russia on Colonial Pipeline, the largest fuel pipeline in the United States, which crippled fuel delivery for several days in the U.S. Southeast.